Back to main page

 Entry fee

-In 2009 the entry fee was € 60 (euro) per day.
-The fee includes competition entry fee, place on a boat and cash prize pool.
+€70 per day (shark fishing €80).
+Includes competition entry fee, place on boat and cash prize pool.

 For more information or to book a place email